maxsolomonhenry/amp_mod/README.md

 # Amp Mod

 Exploring the percept of AM-only vibrato.
+See `test_synthesis.ipynb` for an overview and to hear stimulus examples.

 ```
 .